 Another early riser was Prosper J. Goumond, and his crew of experienced gamblers from Ely.
 In late spring of 1929, they moved to Las Vegas bought the lot at 118 Fremont, and built the Boulder Club.

 Just before Goumond arrived, two Neon sign companies opened for business in the city.
 With his arrival, the summer and fall of 1929 would mark the beginning of the Las Vegas Neon wars.

-The first known neon sign company in the Las Vegas opened in February of 1929, as the Boski Electric Company.
+The first known neon sign company in Las Vegas opened for business in February of 1929, as the Boski Electric Company.
 When its owner Earl K. Bruce convinced his two brothers to join him, the name quickly changed to the Bruce Brothers electric company; “live wire electricians.”[xiii]

 Then the brothers cut a deal with the largest Neon firm in the world, Claude Neon Signs. [xiv]

 The Claude Neon sign company was owned by Georges Claude, a French inventor.
 Claude was a pioneer in the development of neon lighting.
 He would patent his inventions in the U.S. and fought many court battles to preserve his ideas.

 Claude is considered to be the first person “to apply an electrical discharge to a. sealed tube with neon as the gas creating the first neon lamp.” [xv]

 The same day the Bruce Brothers announced their deal with Claude the Las Vegas Neon Electric Sign Company opened its doors.

 Barrett and his partners said they were “here to stay and will handle work on signs of any size or class” as well as “providing servicing after the installation,”

 The company opened its shop at 18 Bridger Street with what the partnership called “full equipment.” [xvii]